 It's said that on your wedding day, you want to look like the best version of yourself and also feel at your most comfortable, so why not look to the staple products you rely on to get you through every other day?

-Among Markle's go-to products are Giorgio Armani Beauty Luminous Silk Foundation in 3.5 (£42), RMS Beauty Living Luminizer in Magic (£36) (which we're pretty sure gave Markle that gorgeous glow), as well as MAC Cosmetics Eye Kohl in Teddy (£15) for that subtle smoky eye.
+Among Markle's go-to products were the Giorgio Armani Luminous Silk Foundation ($64) in 3.5, RMS Beauty Living Luminizer ($38) in Magic, as well as MAC Cosmetics Eye Kohl ($19) in Teddy for that subtle smoky eye.

 In fact, Markle's wedding day look isn't a million miles away from Kate Middleton's makeup back in 2011.

-According to Harper's Bazaar, only certain nail polish colours are allowed within the royal family.
-And more specifically, only barely there colours like the queen's own favourite hue, Essie Nail Polish in Ballet Slippers (£8).
+According to Harper's Bazaar, only certain nail polish colors are allowed within the royal family.
+And more specifically, only barely-there colors like the queen's own favorite hue, Essie Nail Polish ($9) in Ballet Slippers.
 (Reportedly, she's been wearing the shade for over 30 years.)
 For her wedding day, Markle chose an almost lilac, pastel hue.